unconed/threestrap/docs/custom.md

 * `.install(three)` and `.uninstall(three)` are for initialization and cleanup respectively
 * plugins should install themselves into `three`, preferably in a namespaced object

 Recommended format is `three.FooBar.…` for a *Foo Bar* plugin.
-Creating a `three.foobar` global is allowed, other named globals are discouraged.
+Creating a `three.fooBar` global is allowed, other named globals are discouraged.

 Config
 ---